Elementor Free vs Elementor Pro: 16 Key Differences

 So, before you subscribe to a certain plan, make the features you need are available on the plan.

-1. Elementor Free vs Elementor Pro: Widgets
+Elementor Free vs Elementor Pro Features Comparison

 Just like other page builder plugins, Elementor also comes with a visual drag-and-drop editor.
 To create a page, you just need to drag the widgets from the widget panel (panel on the left side) to the canvas area.
-With Elementor Free, you only have access to about 30 widgets while with Elementor Pro, you have access to over 90 widgets.

 Crucial widgets like Form, Call to Action, Posts, and Nav Menu are only available on the Elementor Pro.
 The following are the widgets offered by Elementor Free and Elementor Pro.